handsOnpipeline/btp-kyma-day2-operations/documentation/observe/monitor-custom-metrics-with-prometheus/README.md

 </code></pre>

-Follow below steps to install custom Prometheus in your Kyma cluster.
-In our case it will be installed in **default** namespace.
+Follow the following steps to install a custom Prometheus instance in your Kyma cluster.
+In our case, it will be installed in the **default** namespace.

 ```shell
 # add Prmetheus helm chart repo to your local helm repo